jimmyjames/Documentation/ref-docs/async-response-ref.rst

 getJson()
 ---------

-Parses the response body as json and returns the corresponding data structure.
+Parses the response body as JSON and returns the corresponding data structure.
-This will throw an exception if the body fails to parse as json, if the request failed to get a response (e.g. Connection timeout, Response timeout), or if the status code was not 2XX).
+Throws an exception if the body fails to parse as json, if the request failed to get a response (e.g. Connection timeout, Response timeout), or if the status code was not 2XX).
-If you want to get the status of a non-200 response that can be done with the :ref:`async_response_get_error_json` method.

 **Signature:**
     ``JSONElement getJson()``

-**Returns:**
-    org.codehaus.groovy.grails.web.json.JSONElement - the parsed data structure from the response body

 **Example:**